 An DC-AC-DC solution takes Battery capacity in DC (12.0 - 16.6V) and then converts to AC (inverter: 115/230V) powers out to a power supply which is an AC to DC converter (115/230V down to 14V or 19V).
 An inverter, depending on the manufacturer, loses between 12-25% of power/heat.
 The AC power supply adaptor regulations in Europe have recently improved efficiency (Level V) and they now may not lose more than 14%.
 This is still considerable.

 This combined cumulative efficiency loss is massively wasteful.
 A 100Wh battery becomes a de-facto 65-70Wh battery from day one!
 But worse

-- The Hospital pays for a medical grade inverter.
+- The Hospital pays for an inverter.
 Normally the more expensive pure Sinewave inverter is required.

 - Whilst a DC:DC cart is SELV, Safe Extra Low Voltage- the cart is now converted to a high voltage application.

 - The inverter limits the current output of the battery